vectorgrp/sil-kit/README.rst

     1. SILKIT_BUILD_DOCS=ON (default: OFF) generates html documentation using Doxygen and Sphinx.
 Both must be installed beforehand.
-Sphinx is a Python program that can be installed via pip.
+Sphinx is a Python program that can be installed via pip, e.g. with `pip3 install -r SilKit/ci/docker/docs_requirements.txt`

     2. SILKIT_BUILD_TESTS=OFF (default: ON) disables the generation of unit and integration tests.
 The tests are based on the google test framework,